wonderbird/wonderbird.github.io/_posts/2022-03-23-applied-forensics-development-cycles.md

 If any contributor feels that I have overlooked her or him, please contact me.
 I took the numbers from GitHub for the evaluation above.
 I assume there might be mistakes in my evaluation.

+##### Development Activity in 2020 and 2021

+From the development cycle I would have assumed that there was a release in November 2020.
+Because there are no associated tags on the repository, I was afraid that the project received less attention in 2020.

+{% include gallery.html id="DevCycles2020" folder="hospitalrun/analysis/development-cycles"
+   images="2020-2021-frontend-commits_by_year_month.png,2020-2021-server-commits_by_year_month.png,2020-2021-components-commits_by_year_month.png"
+   captions="Frontend: Commits by Year and Month in 2020-2021,Server: Commits by Year and Month in 2020-2021,Components: Commits by Year and Month in 2020-2021" %}

+Note: As of March 25, 2022, the last commit to the [components repository](https://github.com/hospitalrun/components) was made on October 22, 2021.

+##### Author Activity in 2020 and 2021

+TODO: Analyse 2020, 2021, 2022

 ### Identifying Development Cycles and Author Contributions